fligt/color-workshop/README.md

-# Color for Conservators Workshop
+# Color science workshop for conservators

-Presentation slides for the workshop on color physics for conservators
+Presentation slides for the 'green square' workshop on color science for conservators